L-o-A/SmartContracts/contracts/Readme.txt

 constructor(loaContract, loaNFTContract, adminContract)
     - requrires LOA token Contract and LOA NFT Contract

-addAdmin()
-    Add a admin for this contract

-removeAdmin()
-    Add a admin for this contract

-setTresury()
-    Sets the admin treasury address

-withdraw()
-    Admin can withdraw fee collected from minting fees.
+validAdmin()
+    - validates if request sender is valid Admin

 createFusionRule(id, price, resultLevel, levelValues)
-    Admin can add fusion rule.
+    - requrires fusion id, price, level, lvel values
+    - only admin can access
-    Fusion rule contains the fees and type of nfts to be merged and resultant nft type.
+    - Fusion rule contains the fees and type of nfts to be merged and resultant nft type

 removeFusionRule(id)
+    - requrires nft id
+    - only admin can access
-    Admin can removes a fusion for correction.
+    - Admin can removes a fusion for correction.

 fusion(ruleId, ids)
+    - requires rule id, nft ids
-    User can call fusion with NFTs and rule id against which the NFTs to be merged into a new NFT.
+    - User can call fusion with NFTs and rule id against which the NFTs to be merged into a new NFT

+withdraw(tokenAddress)
+    - requires token address
+    - Admin can withdraw fee collected from minting fees.

 //#############################################################################################################################################################################################